 Traps go through a lot of rough handling over the course of a season.
 The sides and funnels get bent and some of the rods and plastic tops become loose.
 It is time to sort through the pile of old traps and see how many are still good and how many need to be replaced.

-Sometimes it’s just a matter of re-shaping the funnels or fixing the rod attachment or adding a few rings where the plastic top is attached to the wire.
+Sometimes it’s just a matter of re-shaping the funnels or fixing the fishing rod combo or adding a few rings where the plastic top is attached to the wire.